 Discrete signals, LTI systems, discrete Fourier analysis, discrete filters, sampling, Z-transforms.

 Steady-state and transient analysis of RL, RC, and RLC circuits.
 Design problems using circuit analysis programs.
 Analysis of idea and non-ideal operational amplifiers.
 Magnetically coupled circuits.
 Complex frequency.
 Two-port networks.
-Lapace transforms.
+Laplace transforms.
 Frequency response.

 A study of the fundamental principles and properties of linear systems.
 Topics will include Fourier Series, Fourier Transform, Laplace Transform, convolution and the system function, filters, state variable representation and solution.